A New Geometric Morita Invariant for Higher Rank Graph $C^*$-algebras: Proving Morita equivalence of and

 \textbf{Acknowledgments}: The authors would like to thank Elizabeth Gillaspy for bringing this research question to our attention and for her continued support.
-We are also grateful to Efren Ruiz for his insight and for suggesting connections to Kumjian-Pask algebras.
 We thank Ian Oberbillig, Samuel Joseph Lippert, and Sarah Reznikoff for their helpful comments.
 This work was supported by the St. Olaf Collaborative Undergraduate Research and Inquiry (CURI) Program with funding from the Kay Winger Blair Endowment.
+E. Ruiz was partially supported by a Collaborative-NSF-BSF grant (DMS 2452325).